andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-03-attribution-part-two.md

 ## **back to attribution**

-Events are our first attempt at establishing some ground truth around which marketing activities led a user to take a valuable action like signing up.
+Events are our first attempt at establishing some ground truth around which marketing activities led a user to take an action like signing up.

 Imagine a user sees a Google ad for your website and clicks it.
 The link they follow includes tracking parameters in the URL: